janisdd/vscode-edit-csv/README.md

 This extensions allows you to edit csv files with an excel like table ui

+## Web version

+If you don't have vs code to hand, you can use the online version at https://edit-csv.net

 ## Features

 Execute the command `edit as csv` to open an editor for the current file.